 e) complaints must be submitted in accordance with KESA policies and procedures; and

-f) Board of Directors will acknowledge receipt of the complaint within 7 business days.
+f) The Board of Directors will acknowledge receipt of the complaint within 7 business days.

 15-2 Policies and procedures established under this part must at a minimum allow in all cases for the Member to know the charges against them and to make representation in person and with a support person at a hearing in front of a disciplinary panel either constituted by the Board of Directors or recognized as having authority to deal with the matter by the Board of Directors.